Polynomial invariants of pseudo-Anosov maps: Examples

-\begin{ex}[Figure~\ref{fig:k89}] This example shows that the symplectic polynomial need not be irreducible over the rationals.
+\begin{example}[Figure~\ref{fig:k89}] This example shows that the symplectic polynomial need not be irreducible over the rationals.
 The monodromy of the hyperbolic knot $8_9$ \cite{knotsandlinks} is represented by the following train track map:

 We have that $\chi(f_\ast) = x^9 -2x^8 +x^7 -4x^5 +4x^4 -x^2 +2x -1$.
 Fix a basis of $\im\delta$, $\{ v_0 - v_1, v_2-v_0, v_3-v_0\}.$ With respect to this basis, $f|_{\rm im \delta}$ is represented as: